-Members cannot accept hospitality, except in accordance with diplomatic or courtesy usage.
+Members cannot accept hospitality, except in accordance with diplomatic or courtesy usage (Article 6(5) of the Code of Conduct).
 Attendance upon invitation to any events where they represent their party shall not be considered as hospitality.

-This applies without prejudice to the applicable legislation on campaign rules in the Member State concerned and Regulation (EU, Euratom) No 1141/2014 of the European Parliament and of the Council on the statute and funding of European political parties and European political foundations6.
+This applies without prejudice to the applicable legislation on campaign rules in the Member State concerned and Regulation (EU, Euratom) No 1141/2014 of the European Parliament and of the Council on the statute and funding of European political parties and European political foundations (6).